 What Is Chinese Broccoli?

-vegWhat is Chinese broccoli?
 It comes from the same family as traditional broccoli, but it has a stronger, more pronounced taste.
 It’s bitter if you eat it raw, which is why it’s always cooked.

-The stems are thick, the color of the leaves is more like kale (blue-green).
-While the florets of regular broccoli is eaten – many open florets on Chinese broccoli often means the vegetable is old and tough.
+In Chinese, it’s gai lan or kai lan, pronounced “guy-LAN”.
+The stems are thick, the color of the leafy parts is more like kale (blue-green).
+While the florets of regular broccoli is eaten, many open florets on Chinese broccoli often means the vegetable is old and tough.
 The stems and leaves is what you eat.

 For this and most other Chinese broccoli recipes you really want to use fresh broccoli.
 Chinese broccoli should have very few florets.
-If you see small white flowers blooming, it probably means it’s past it’s prime and will be tough and bitter.
+If you see small white flowers blooming, it probably means it’s past its prime and will be tough and bitter.

 Here’s a photo of fresh Gai Lan with soft, opaque-ish milky center.